Tech-Nik09/MC-Skinviewer/README.md

 git clone https://github.com/Tech-Nik09/MC-Skinviewer.git
 ```
 ### 3. Create a virtuel environment (venv) inside the new directory:
-* Run the following command inside the local repository `MC-Skinviewer` to create a new venv.
+* *Notice: Run all following commands inside the local repository `./MC-Skinviewer`*
+* Run this command to create a new venv.
 ```
 python -m venv .venv
 ```
-* Then start the venv by executing the "activate" file (`MC-Skinviewer/.venv/Scripts/activate`).
+* Then start the venv by executing the "activate" file (`./.venv/Scripts/activate`).
-* Also see [THIS](https://docs.python.org/3/library/venv.html) documentation for help.
 * If you are using bash, you could run this command.
+Otherwise see [THIS](https://docs.python.org/3/library/venv.html) documentation for help.
 ```bash
 source ./.venv/Scripts/activate
 ```